Quackdoc/Documentation/Installation/install-in-a-virtual-machine/advanced-qemu-config.md

 One of the more useful and easy to implement features of qemu is evdev passthrough.
 Doing this can enable low latency and a better by using hotkeys to globally toggle device passthrough.

 There are two methods of doing this, we can use `virtio-input-host` and we can attach evdev to `virtio-mouse` and `virtio-keyboard`.Using `virtio-input-host` will give the guest exclusive accsess to the device, and will implicitly setup the proper device.
-This may cause bugs, and is likely not what all users would like, however this might be helpful for unique devices that don't fall under traditional inputs, and won't work with usb passthrough
+This may cause bugs, and is likely not what all users would like, however this might be helpful for unique devices that don't fall under traditional inputs, and won't work with usb passthrough.

 `virtio-input-host` is fairly easy to setup simply add.
 It does However comes at the detriment that you cannot use a hotkey to bind it back to the host without closing the VM.
 It accepts both `eventx` device files, as well as works with `by-id` paths.
 However the strength of it comes from being able to use any evdev device.
 This includes gamepads, some multitouch screens and more.

 The below to add a multi-touch device through to the VM.